lpenz/docker-debian-releases/README.md

 docker-debian-releases
 ======================

-This repository has a single that creates docker images of Debian-based system using debootstrap.
+This repository has a script that creates docker images of Debian-based system using debootstrap, for various architectures.

 It's also hooked up in travis with a build matrix that creates historical Debian and Ubuntu release in the *debian* and *ubuntu*